-- vi) animal kennels serving the agricultural community primarily, in accordance with the policies of Section 4.1.1.16 and 4.1.1.17 of this Plan. - vii) small-scale businesses that provide supplementary income to the farming operation in accordance with Section 4.1.1.13 of this Plan. - viii) subject to approval of a zoning by-law amendment and site plan approval, horticultural trade uses in accordance with Section 4.1.1.14 and 4.1.1.15 of this Plan. - essential watershed management and flood and erosion control projects either carried out or supervised by a public agency or approved in this Plan as of December 16, 2009;
+- ii) veterinary clinics serving primarily the agricultural community, - iii) home industries in accordance with the policies of Section 4.1.1.6 and 4.1.1.7 of this Plan; - iv) retail uses with a gross floor area not exceeding 500 sq m and the majority of the commodities for sale, measured by monetary value, produced or manufactured on the farm, and - v) agriculture-related tourism uses with a gross floor area not exceeding 500 sq m. - vi) animal kennels serving the agricultural community primarily, in accordance with the policies of Section 4.1.1.16 and 4.1.1.17 of this Plan. - vii) small-scale businesses that provide supplementary income to the farming operation in accordance with Section 4.1.1.13 of this Plan. - viii) subject to approval of a zoning by-law amendment and site plan approval, horticultural trade uses in accordance with Section 4.1.11.14 and 4.1.1.15 of this Plan. - o) essential watershed management and flood and erosion control projects either carried out or supervised by a public agency, or approved in this Plan as of December 16, 2009.